This example demonstrates how to use the Browser History Manager to "ajaxify" a simple navigation bar.

 This page is already fully functional.
 However, clicking on the links in the navigation bar will refresh the entire page, including portions that are common to all the sections.
 This is highly inefficient (especially for a large web site), and using AJAX will allow us to optimize this.
 The idea is to use client-side scripting to intercept the click event, cancel it, and use the YUI Connection Manager to asynchronously load the content of the section, which we can then write to the document using innerHTML.
 The only downside of this approach is that it breaks the back/forward buttons, and individual sections cannot be bookmarked anymore.
 The Browser History Manager will help us work around this issue.

-This markup should be inserted right after the opening body tag.
+This markup should be inserted right after the opening body

 In our example, we need the Connection Manager, Event Utility, DOM Utility, and the Browser History Manager:

-Use the YUI Connection Manager's asyncRequest to achieve this:
+Use the YUI Connection Manager's asyncRequest

 In our simple example, we have only one module, represented by the navigation bar.
 We will refer to this module using the identifier "navbar".
 The state of the navigation module will be represented using the name of the corresponding section ("home", "overview", "products", etc.)

-Retrieve the initial state of the navigation module
+method to find out the initial state of a module according

-Use the YAHOO.util.History.register method, passing in the navigation module identifier, the initial state of the navigation module, and the callback function that will be called when the state of the navigation module has changed:
+state of the navigation module, and the callback function that will be called when the state of the navigation

 First of all, we want to change the behavior of the links in the navigation bar.
-In order to do this, we simply enumerate them, and attach to each individual anchor an onclick handler.
-In the onclick handler, we cancel the event's default behavior and do some custom action.
+In order to do this, we simply

 We also need to display the default section if a section was requested via the URL fragment identifier, and that section is different from the one loaded using PHP:

-Use to the Browser History Manager onReady method
+Use the Browser History Manager onReady

-Use the Browser History Manager onReady method to initialize the application.
+method to initialize the application.

-Simply call YAHOO.util.History.initialize, passing in the id of the input field and IFrame we inserted in our static markup:
+, passing in the id of the input field and IFrame we inserted

 You can load the necessary JavaScript and CSS for this example from Yahoo's servers.
 Click here to load the YUI Dependency Configurator with all of this example's dependencies preconfigured.